FountainExponential/web/README.md

 Ask for Pablo.
 Say Tony send ya.
 ```

-#### Attribute blocks
+#### JSON Attribute blocks
 Attributes in Fountain Exponential are similar to the attributes in HTML.
-They are nodes in the Game Object Model (GOM) that is being hosted by the Engine Object Model (EOM).
+They are JSON nodes in the Game Object Model (GOM) that is being hosted by the Engine Object Model (EOM).
 The EOM is not specified and can be implemented in multiple ways.
 The GOM is standardized and holds the elements of the text as wel as Entities in the game world.

 Attributes can alter the text, but also an Entity in the game.
-Therfor the attributes should not collide in meaning.
+Therefore the attributes should not collide in meaning.
 For instance setting the color of the text should be done by {}sometext{style="text-color:blue"} while styling for instance the GUN in the game would be done by GUN{style="weapon-color:blue"}

 Attributes in Markdown are started by an open accolade { and end with a closing accolade }.
 The opening accolade is optionaly followed by a colon :, but this is a residue of Inline Attribute Lists (ISL), that does not match well with the hash # of id and dot . of class attributes.
 When using Markdig or Kramdown they translate to attributes on an element in HTML.